▶️ Bend-La Pine Schools celebrate 2nd annual Lunar New Year event

 “I wish everyone has fun and stays healthy,” said another.

-It is a night for families to enjoy, better understand another culture, and feel comfortable.
+It was a night for families to enjoy, better understand another culture and feel comfortable.

 “It’s nice that you know Bend and the school district are showing support for the Chinese New Year and being inclusive,” said Juniper Elementary 5th grader Nickson Su.
 “Like all cultures.”